Light-shining-through-wall cavity setups for probing ALPs

-In this section, we consider the ALPs production.
+\textbf{The emitter cavity.} In this section, we consider the ALPs production.
 It is worth noting that Eq.~(\ref{Klein_Gordon_eqn2}) implies the invariant $F_{\mu\nu}\tilde{F}^{\mu\nu} = -4(\vec{E}\cdot\vec{B})$ should be non-zero in order to produce ALPs by the electromagnetic field.
-Following this requirement, we consider two options for the production of ALPs using RF cavities: \begin{itemize} \item a normally conducting RF cavity with a single pump mode with frequency $\omega_0$ immersed in a strong static magnetic field $\Vec{B}_{\rm ext}$.
-We use the notation {\bf MF emitter} (i.~e.~pump mode ({\bf M}) $+$ magnetic field ({\bf F})) for this case throughout the paper; \item a superconducting RF cavity with two pump modes at frequencies $\omega_{1,2}$.
-We use notation {\bf MM emitter} (pump mode ({\bf M}) $+$ pump mode ({\bf M})) for this setup. \end{itemize}
+Following this requirement, we consider two options for the production of ALPs using RF cavities:

+(i) a normally conducting RF cavity with a single pump mode with frequency $\omega_0$ immersed in a strong static magnetic field $\Vec{B}_{\rm ext}$.
+We use the notation {\bf MF emitter} (i.~e.~pump mode ({\bf M}) $+$ magnetic field ({\bf F})) for this case throughout the paper;

+(ii) a superconducting RF cavity with two pump modes at frequencies $\omega_{1,2}$.
+We use notation {\bf MM emitter} (pump mode ({\bf M}) $+$ pump mode ({\bf M})) for this setup.

 It is worth mentioning, that in the steady regime both EM-source (r.h.s of Eq.~\ref{Klein_Gordon_eqn2}) and the induced axion field have the same frequency $\omega_a$.
 For the MF emitter case, the source function in the Eq.~\eqref{Klein_Gordon_eqn2} contains a single component oscillating at the frequency $\omega_a = \omega_0$.
 However, for the MM emitter case, there are two components at frequencies $\omega_a = \omega_{\pm} = \omega_2 \pm \omega_1$ ($\omega_2 > \omega_1$).
 As a result, each particular combination of the field for both MF emitter and MM emitter can be written in the general form,